filecoin-project/devgrants/rfp-proposals/rfp-proposal-reputation-system.md

         *  %  of slashed and dropped contracts
         * etc

-* Comparison with storage miners with same score:
+* Comparison with storage miners with the same score:
     * Storage price
     * Collateral
     * Est. uptime